gitHBDX/TransfoRNA/README.md

 python src/main.py inference=True
 ```

+After inference, an `inference_output` in the `src` folder will be created which will then include two files.
+ - The `inference_results_(model_name).csv` that includes the label of each sequence in the inference set and the models' confidence as to whether the sequence is novel (belongs to a class , the model was not trained on) or familiar.
+ - The embedds of each sequence obtained form the model if `log_embedds` in the `main_config` is `True`.

 ## Train
 TransfoRNA requires the input data to be in the form of an Anndata, `ad`, where `ad.var` contains all the sequences.
 The path of the anndata should be appended to the `dataset_path_train` key in `configs/train_model_configs/tcga`.